Best Books about Witches

 Sworn to the Church as a Chasseur, Reid Diggory has lived his life by one principle: thou shalt not suffer a witch to live.
 His path was never meant to cross with Lou's, but a wicked stunt forces them into an impossible union—holy matrimony.

 The war between witches and Church is an ancient one, and Lou's most dangerous enemies bring a fate worse than fire.
 Unable to ignore her growing feelings, yet powerless to change what she is, a choice must be made.

 Witches by Roald Dahl

+This is not a fairy-tale.
+This is about real witches.
 Real witches don't ride around on broomsticks.
 They don't even wear black cloaks and hats.
 They are vile, cunning, detestable creatures who disguise themselves as nice, ordinary ladies.
 So how can you tell when you're face to face with one?
 Well, if you don't know yet you'd better find out quickly-because there's nothing a witch loathes quite as much as children and she'll wield all kinds of terrifying powers to get rid of them.
-(Juvenile)

 It's time to put away the Eye-of-Newt and step down off your broom.
 Curl up with your best black cat and pick up one of these spellbinding books.

 What is your favorite book about witches?
 Comment below: